annaaksenov/annaaksenov/README.md

 ### Hi there 👋
 🔭 I’m a web developer!

-💫 Passionate about front-end to embrace my creative side!
+💫 Passionate about front-end, embracing my creative side!

 👀 Always looking for opportunities to improve my skills.